Top Four Scenic Drives in South Georgian Bay

 Scenic Drive #2: Wasaga Beach, Clearview Township to Collingwood

 Let’s go to the beach!
 Although Wasaga Beach is known for being the longest freshwater beach in the world, there is so much more to explore.
 Wasaga Beach Provincial Park has 50 km of trails to hike and explore in the summer, and cross-country skiing and snowshoeing trails in the winter.

 South Georgian Bay prides itself on being home to many local artists and businesses.
 Leishman Pottery is a perfect example of this!
 Stop by the shop and actually meet the artists – Mike, Connie and Ivy Leishman.
 Make sure to check out the Georgian Bay collection while you’re there, it’s the perfect way to remember your time here.
 The drawing on these pieces were inspired by the wind blown pines along the coast of Georgian Bay!

-You may have had the beer from Creemore Springs, but you will get to learn so much by stopping in the brewery and taking one of their free tours.
+You may have had the beer from Creemore Springs, but you will get to learn so much by stopping in the brewery.
 You’ll hear the history of the brewery and even get free samples – you heard us right, free.
 Make sure to explore the town of Creemore while you’re there.
 It is a community of talented artists and small town charm.

 Enjoy the views from Creemore to Collingwood as you make your way into town.
 End your drive at Millenium Park, home of the Collingwood Terminals.
 While you can’t go inside, you can see the landmark up close and take in the views from the park.
 You’ll be able to see the Collingwood Harbour and the Blue Mountains.